Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Scenario and Problem Description

-To further optimize this process, we propose utilizing multi-modal sensory data and wireless channel data to assist the RSU in achieving the above goal.
+We propose to adopt multi-modal sensory data and wireless channel data to assist the RSU in achieving the above goal.
 Specifically, RSU senses the traffic environment at a fixed frequency and communicates with the passing vehicle constantly.
-At the $n$-th time slot, RSU predicted the relative angle $\hat{\theta}_{\rm{n+1}}$ at the passing vehicle using the RGB images, depth maps, and CSI of sub-6 GHz channel.
-To achieve this, dedicated pre-processing methods for multi-modal data and feature fusion methods based on DL model need to be developed.
-Note that the vehicle also needs to formulate the narrow beam that points to RSU based on the angle prediction result when it adopts a MIMO ULA.
-We assume that RSU with more computing power conducts the angle prediction and sends the result to the vehicle by the current communication link.
-With the angle prediction result $\hat{\theta}_{\rm{n+1}}$, both the RSU and vehicle accordingly formulate the narrow beams using the transmit beamforming matrix $\mathbf{f}_{\rm{n}}= \mathbf{a}(\hat{\theta}_{\rm{n+1}})$ and receive beamforming matrix $\mathbf{w}_{\rm{n}}=\mathbf{b}(\hat{\theta}_{\rm{n+1}})$, respectively. $\mathbf{a}(\theta)$ and $\mathbf{b}(\theta)$ are the transmit steering vector of the RSU's antenna array and receive steering vector of the vehicle's antenna array, respectively.
+At the $(n-1)$-th time slot, RSU predicted the relative azimuth angle $\hat{\theta}_n$ of the passing vehicle, which is also the angle of departure (AoD) of the transmitted signal, using the sequences of RGB images, depth maps, and CSI of sub-6 GHz channel.
+The actual AoD is denoted by $\theta_n$.
+To achieve this, dedicated pre-processing methods for multi-modal data and feature fusion based on DL model need to be developed.
+Note that the vehicle also needs to formulate the narrow beam that points to RSU based on the angle of arrival (AoA) of the signal at the vehicle's antenna array when it adopts a MIMO ULA, which is denoted by $\phi_n$.
+For simplicity but without loss of generality, we assume the vehicle drives parallel to the RSU's antenna array, { implying $\theta_n=\phi_n, {\forall} n$.}\footnote{{This assumption may not hold in some practical road scenarios.
+However, it's important to note that our study focuses on how the RSU can use multi-modal environmental data to assist proactive beamforming.
+This assumption is made for the convenience of validating the accuracy of beamforming angles predicted by the RSU.
+When this assumption does not hold, the AoA at the vehicle can still be easily estimated using array signal processing algorithms such as Multiple Signal Classification (MUSIC), as shown in \cite{liu2020tutorial,MUSIC1}, without affecting the implementation of MMFF-Net at the RSU.}} Therefore, we omit $\phi_n$ in this paper and assume that RSU conducts the angle prediction and sends the result to the vehicle instantly within the current downlink transmission block to ensure the link establishment at the next time instance.
+With the angle prediction result $\hat{\theta}_n$, both the RSU and vehicle accordingly formulate the narrow beams using the transmit beamforming matrix $\mathbf{f}_n= \mathbf{a}(\hat{\theta}_n)$ and receive beamforming matrix $\mathbf{w}_n=\mathbf{b}(\hat{\theta}_n)$, respectively. $\mathbf{a}(\theta)$ and $\mathbf{b}(\theta)$ are the transmit steering vector of the RSU's antenna array and receive steering vector of the vehicle's antenna array, respectively.
 The goal of a desirable proactive beamforming scheme is to predict the future relative angle as accurately as possible and maintain stable results when facing realistic random behavior, thus maximizing the achievable rate and reducing the outage probability of the communication system.
+This could be mathematically expressed as\footnote{Detailed description of function ${\rm SNR}_n(\cdot)$ will be given in Section \ref{Signal model}.}